 This course meets the All-University Core Curriculum (AUCC) requirements for Advanced Writing (Category 2) and is approved under gtPathways in the content area of Advanced Writing (GT-CO3).

-CO 150 (College Composition) or HONR 193 (Seminar).
+CO 150 (College Composition) or Seminar

 This course was previously titled "Business Communication."

-Textbook and Materials
+Textbooks and Materials

 Textbooks and materials can be purchased at the CSU Bookstore unless otherwise indicated.